 Hi!
-I’m Margot Amouyal, a high schooler living in the Boston area with a passion for Neuroscience.
+I’m Margot, and I am a high schooler living in the Boston area with a passion for neuroscience.

 It all started when I was born.
 I am an identical twin.
 My twin and I started out truly epitomizing what an identical twin was like: we had our own language, looked liked clones, and held hands wherever we walked.
-As we got older, our personalities began to change.
-I always loved science while my twin could be found paintbrush in hand.
+As we got older, however, our personalities began to change.
+I always loved science and writing while my twin could be found paintbrush in hand.
 Soon after, we began looking differently.
-Now, we look so different people believe we are siblings!
-This made me wonder, how is that my twin and I have the same genes but have vastly different personalities?
+Now, we look so different people believe we are siblings.
+This made me wonder: how is that my twin and I have the same genes but have vastly different personalities?
 Neuroscience was my answer and it sparked my curiosity.
-I am still fascinated by personality and emotions.
+To this day, I continue to be fascinated by personality and emotions.

 Neuroscience is a burgeoning field, with so much potential.
 With the development of new tools coupled with an increased public interest, the world finally has the means to delve into the brain’s mysteries.
 I feel so fortunate to be studying neuroscience at this time in history, a time where so much knowledge is waiting to be discovered.

-I hope you enjoy and learn about why you are who you are.
+I hope you enjoy this blog and learn about why you are who you are.